The HulC: Confidence Regions from Convex Hulls: Applications to standard problems

 \subsection{Exponential families}

-\cite{pfanzagl1979optimal} provides an algorithm to construct an exactly median unbiased estimator for every sample size in a full rank exponential family, even in the presence of nuisance parameters.
-This paper considers a more general parametric model than exponential families.
+{\citet[Sections 3.5 and 5.4]{Lehmann1959} provide median unbiased estimators in monotone likelihood ratio and exponential families with a Lebesgue density.
+Extending this work,} \cite{pfanzagl1979optimal} provides an algorithm to construct an exactly median unbiased estimator for every sample size in a full rank exponential family, even in the presence of nuisance parameters. \cite{pfanzagl1979optimal} considers a more general parametric model than exponential families; see~\cite{read2004median}.
 A related result for exponential families is also obtained in~\cite{brown1976complete}.
 For brevity, we will not describe this algorithm here and refer to the papers mentioned above; also, see~\cite{cabrera1997simulation} for some computational methods.
 With such an estimator, the \hulc can be applied with $\Delta = 0$ to obtain a finite sample valid confidence interval.